Greece says it will default in June without aid from lenders

 "If there is no deal by then that will address the current funding problem, they won't get any money," he said.

-Finance Minister Yanis Varoufakis told Britain's Channel 4 news: "If we can, on June 5, repay the IMF and pay pensions and salaries as well as the other obligations we have to our internal creditors, we shall.
-If not, we will have to prioritize pensioners and public sector workers."

-Talks between Greece and its lenders have foundered on Athens' demand to roll back labor and pension reforms as well as the lower fiscal targets set under its bailout program.
+Talks between Greece and its lenders have foundered on Athens' demand to roll back labour and pension reform as well as lower fiscal targets set under its bailout programme.

-Among concessions Athens is mulling is a tax on banking transactions to help raise revenue, though discussion of the levy is at an early stage, two sources close to the talks said.
+Among concessions Athens is mulling is a special tax on banking transactions to help raise revenue to meet fiscal targets, though discussion of the levy is at an early stage, two sources close to the talks said.

-Varoufakis confirmed the levy was on the table and added that Athens had alternative proposals to its own plans for a value-added tax hike, a key issue in the talks.

-"Many people ask me: Why don't you conclude the deal?" he said at an Athens business event.
-"There is nothing more that we, who are taking part in this negotiation for four months now, night and day, want more.
-To conclude this deal and start operating like a normal country."
+If the talks collapse, Tsipras's government has made clear it will pay pensioners and public workers before servicing debt.

-Greek officials have already warned several times in recent weeks that Athens could run out of cash, only to then meet their obligations through draconian measures such as ordering state entities to hand over cash or, in the case of an IMF payment last week, by emptying out an IMF reserve account.
+Greek officials have warned several times in recent weeks that Athens could run out of cash, only to then scrape through obligations by resorting to draconian measures such as ordering state entities to hand over cash or in the case of an IMF payment last week, by emptying out an IMF reserves account.

 Four days before the payment was made, Prime Minister Alexis Tsipras wrote to EU and IMF lenders warning that Athens could not make the 750 million euro payment - prompting accusations of a bluff that has deepened mistrust.

-Still, fresh aid will be needed sooner or later to avoid bankruptcy.
-Ratings agency Moody's said there was a high likelihood that capital controls and a deposit freeze could be imposed as savers pull deposits from banks over fears of a national bankruptcy and an exit from the euro zone.
+Still, analysts agree the country's cash squeeze is increasingly acute and fresh aid will be needed sooner or later to avoid bankruptcy.
+Ratings agency Moody's said there was a high likelihood that capital controls and a deposit freeze could be imposed as savers pull deposits from banks over fears of a national bankruptcy and a Greek euro zone exit.

-The European Central Bank raised the cap on the emergency liquidity assistance that Greek banks can draw from the Greek central bank by just 200 million euros, taking the ceiling to 80.2 billion euros, a banking source told Reuters on Wednesday, adding that the reason behind the small increase was that deposit outflows had stabilized at very low levels.

-The source also said the ECB had held a "long and exhaustive" discussion on the "haircut" or discount applied to collateral offered by Greek banks, but that no decision had been made to increase it.
+The European Central Bank's governing council is due to meet later on Wednesday and will decide whether to dole out more emergency liquidity assistance to Greek banks, who have been kept on a drip-feed of liquidity injections amid the crisis.

-Despite the specter of impending bankruptcy, Tsipras has put on a brave face in public and will lobby European leaders at the EU summit in Riga this week for a political agreement to break the impasse.
+Despite the spectre of impending bankruptcy, Tsipras has sought to maintain a brave face in public and will lobby European leaders at the EU summit in Riga this week for a political agreement to break the impasse.

 Briefing top parliamentary officials in his party on Tuesday, Tsipras said the government was aiming for a deal by June 3 that would release over 7 billion euros in pending aid from the bailout, said one lawmaker who attended the briefing.